tomek-he-him/6-to-library/Readme.md

 The name of the object _exported to_ the global scope is the basename of the module's file, camel-cased.

-The name of an object _imported from_ the global scope is the name of the default import, or the camel-cased name of the referenced file.
+The name of an object _imported from_ the global scope is the specifier of the default import (only if you're using the syntax `import foo from "bar"`), or the camel-cased name of the referenced file.

 ```js
 // my-module.js